 - 1. Navigate to the Programming interfaces node - 2.
 Expand the view of this node by clicking on [+].
 The view of the node is expanded. - 3.
-Right-click on VSTA

-4. In the context menu, select Open VSTA editor with ProjectAddin.
-The editor is opened for the currently-loaded project.
+Right-click on VSTA. - 4.
+In the context menu, select Open VSTA editor with ProjectAddin.
+A notice dialog is displayed. - 5.
+Click on the OK button in order to continue with the VSTA project configuration.
+The VSTA editor is opened for the project that is currently loaded.